 To get started on Twitter, you’ll want to start following other accounts.
 An easy way to start is to follow people and businesses who are either partnered with you, or play a role in your brand.
 This could be supplies, your local city and county offices, the chamber of commerce, or other organizations you are a part of.
 You might also want to follow local newspapers and magazines, or neighboring businesses that aren’t direct competitors.
 You can also choose to follow some of your customers.

 The best way to get followers is to post great content.
 Tweet frequently about your products and offer promotions, but don’t be afraid to go off topic.
 People love motivational quotes, tips, guides, and beautiful photos.
 It is also good to retweet posts, especially from customers with good experiences or showing your product.
 You want to be genuine and show that you interact with others.

 You can also run ads on Twitter to promote your products.

 Finally, it might be a good idea to let those who follow you on other platforms that you have a Twitter.
 Add a link to your website and other social media profiles to allow your customers to find you easier.

 If you need help marketing your brand, SilverFox is here to help.
-Our expert marketing consultants can develop a marketing plan that fits your needs.
-With a team of graphic designers, copywriters, and marketing professionals, we can make your business dreams come true.
+Our expert digital marketing consultants can develop a marketing plan that fits your needs.
+With a team of graphic designers, content writers, and marketing professionals, we can make your business dreams come true.